Travertine: Geochemistry

 This is a reversible reaction, meaning that as the concentration of dissolved calcium bicarbonate builds up, the calcium bicarbonate begins to revert to calcium carbonate, water, and carbon dioxide.
 So long as there is nowhere for the carbon dioxide to go, chemical equilibrium is reached where dissolution of calcium carbonate is balanced by precipitation of calcium carbonate.

 If the groundwater moves into an environment with a lower concentration of carbon dioxide (as measured by its partial pressure, pCO2), some of the carbon dioxide will escape into the environment, disturbing the equilibrium and allowing net precipitation of calcium carbonate to take place:

 The calcium carbonate most readily precipitates onto solid surfaces bathed by the groundwater, eventually building up thick deposits of travertine.
 Because of the role of CO_{2} in dissolving and transporting calcium carbonate, it is sometimes described as the carrier CO2 or simply as the carrier.

 The most important sources of elevated carbon dioxide concentration in groundwater are soil and volcanic activity.
 Water passing through soil picks up carbon dioxide from plant roots and decaying organic matter.
-This CO_{2} is described as meteoric carrier and the travertine formed by this mechanism as meteogene travertine.
+This CO_{2} is described as meteoric carrier, and the travertine formed by this mechanism as meteogene travertine.
 This is the principal mechanism for formation of speleothems.
 Groundwater with an enhanced concentration of CO_{2} absorbed from soil infiltrates underlying limestone, dissolving some of the limestone.
-When this groundwater then emerges into a cave with a lower concentration of CO_{2}, some of the CO_{2} escapes, allowing calcium carbonate to precipitate and build up stalactites, stalagmites, and other speleotherms.
+When this groundwater then emerges into a cave with a lower concentration of CO_{2}, some of the CO_{2} escapes, allowing calcium carbonate to precipitate and build up stalactites, stalagmites, and other speleothems.